okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 }
 ```

-With everything that we have learned so far, let's create something that implements the `Writer` interface:
+With everything that we have learned so far about how `io.Copy` works, let's create something that implements the `Writer` interface: